TheMarlboroMan/tile_editor/README.md

 ## TODO

 - Think about the HUD for a bit.
-- Add help controller.
-- Setup "grid", draw layers from the one we are in onwards.
+- draw layers from the one we are in onwards.

 ## Building